 Tiffany’s first glass company bore the name Tiffany Glass Company, but that later changed to Tiffany Studios.
 In the early 1890s, Tiffany eventually opened his own glasshouse and began experimenting with different techniques and textures, leading to the lamps we know and love today.

-The Tiffany and Co.
-Brand Is Born
+Tiffany and Co.
+Origin

 Tiffany’s father, Charles Lewis Tiffany, founded Tiffany & Co. in 1837 as a stationery and fine goods store, and from then on became a household name in luxury jewelry.
 One of the most notable influences of the company is that it brought fine gemstones to the United States for Americans to purchase at home.
 Previously, Europe was the home of fine and rare jewelry, making it difficult for the American elite to purchase their jewels at home.